Recap: Supernatural S 08 E 16 Remember The Titans

 - 555: The phone number on the coroner's report for Detective C. Brown, who reported the death of the John Doe who was mauled by a bear, is 555-1087.

-- Forgot About His Powers: Prometheus as Shane does not realize he is a titan.
+- Forgot About His Powers: Prometheus, as Shane does not know he is a Titan.